Raisin cake. Sounds rather dull at first, doesn't it? But it's not boring at all! Because grandma's cake with raisins is moist & fruity.

 Variations

-Give it a try!
-Instead of this cake with raisins, try grandma's yeast-risen cake, her apple crumble cake, nut cake, spice cake, or eggnog cake.
+If you like this raisin cake, you might also enjoy trying other recipes from grandma, like her yeast-risen cake, her apple crumble cake, nut cake, spice cake, or eggnog cake.

 Comments